 Injuries happen to someone every day in Maryland.
 While most injuries will occur in the home – and most injuries will be minor – more severe injuries that occur on other peoples’ property, on the road, or while undergoing surgery may cause a more significant interruption in your life.
 If an injury occurred because someone else failed to use the proper care or skill to keep you safe, you might be entitled to take them to court in a personal injury lawsuit.

-The Law Offices of Randolph Rice represent injury victims and their families in Waldorf and the surrounding areas.
+The Rice, Murtha & Psoras represent injury victims and their families in Waldorf and the surrounding areas.
 Our Waldorf personal injury lawyers may be able to help you understand what your case is worth and file your claim in court, fighting to get you the compensation you need for lost wages, medical expenses, and pain and suffering.
 To schedule a free legal consultation on your injury case, contact our attorneys today at (410) 694-7291.

 Suing for Injuries from Accidents and Negligence in Maryland